rmadhok/enviro-dev-grad/README.md

 ## Course description

 This is a graduate field course on the intersection of Environmental Economics and Development Economics.
 New research in applied microeconomics is bringing together these two fields.
-We will explore key themes underpinning environment and development while offering an in-depth survey of the research frontier.
+We will explore key themes underpinning environment and development and read papers at the frontier.
 At the end, you will be able to answer the following questions:

 * Why is environmental quality low in developing countries?
 * What are the costs of low environmental quality in developing countries?